syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ![](/js/Maps/Map-Elements_images/Map-Elements_img9.png)

-_Map with bubble and legend items, before toggle_.
+_Before toggle the visibility of bubble and legend items_.

 ![](/js/Maps/Map-Elements_images/Map-Elements_img10.png)

-_After toggle visibility of the legend item Brazil_.
+_After toggle the visibility of the legend item Brazil_.

-### Interactive Legend
+### Interactive legend

-The legends can be made interactive with an arrow mark indicating the exact range color in the legend when the mouse hovers over the corresponding shapes.
-You can enable this option by setting [`mode`](..) property in [`legendSettings`](../api/ejmap#members:layers-legendsettings) value as “interactive” and default value of [`mode`](../api/ejmap#members:layers-legendsettings-mode) property is “default” to enable the normal legend.
+The legends can be made interactive with an arrow mark that indicates the exact range color in the legend when the mouse hovers over the corresponding shape.
+You can enable this option by setting the [`mode`](..) property in [`legendSettings`](../api/ejmap#members:layers-legendsettings) to  “interactive”.
+The default value of the [`mode`](../api/ejmap#members:layers-legendsettings-mode) property is “default” to enable the normal legend.

 #### Title for Interactive Legend